BestTimesToVisit.com Logo

 transport

-Book your train tickets to Aguas Calientes well in advance, especially during peak season (June-August).
-PeruRail and Inca Rail are the main operators, and prices can skyrocket closer to your travel date.
-Consider the 'Expedition' or 'Voyager' services for a more budget-friendly option if you're not set on the luxury 'Hiram Bingham'.
+Book your train tickets to Aguas Calientes (the town at the base of Machu Picchu) well in advance, especially during peak season (June-August).
+PeruRail and Inca Rail are the main operators, and prices can skyrocket last minute.
+Consider booking a 'Vistadome' or 'Expedition' class train for scenic views, but the 'Hiram Bingham' is a luxury option if your budget allows.

 packing